-I made this chart to illustrate this.
-The same drawing of the capo's curve (spec: 13" radius) compared to radii in half inch increments, ranging all the way down to 7.25" ...for which we do make a special model.
+The chart to the right illustrates how slight the difference is across the range of radii used on fretboards.
+The same drawing of the capo's curve, compared to radii in half inch increments, ranging all the way down to 7.25" ...for which we do make a special model.

-• The resilience of the Shubb Capo's rubber material is sufficient to adapt it to a wide range of radii or even irregular curves, so much so that at least one professional I know (John McEuen) uses only one capo onstage (a Shubb S1 guitar capo) on all of his many instruments, some with radius and some with flat fretboards.
+• The resilience of the Shubb Capo's rubber material is sufficient to adapt it to a wide range of radii or even compound radii — so much so that at least one professional I know (John McEuen) uses only one capo onstage (a Shubb S1 guitar capo) on all of his many instruments, some with radius and some with flat fretboards.
 And he is a very discerning musician.

 BOTTOM LINE: don't worry about it.
-If the fretboard radius is anywhere from 8.5 " to 16.5" the model 1 (or 3) capo will work perfectly.
-That may sound like a big difference, but over the 2" span of a guitar fretboard it is imperceptible.
+If the fretboard radius is anywhere from 8.5 " to 20" the model 1 (or 3) capo will work perfectly.
+That may sound like a big difference, but over the 2" span of a guitar fretboard it is virtually imperceptible.